just-modeling/jupyterhub-k8s-apache-spark/README.md

 spark = SparkSession.builder.config(conf=conf).getOrCreate()
 ```

-One shoud see the sparkpool is scaling up to provide the resource requested above.
-The machine is these pool are 8 vcore, 32GB.
+Run this cell, you should see the sparkpool scaling up to provide the resource requested.
+The machine is these pool are 8 vcores, 32GB.
 We requested 6 executors which would result in 3 machines spawn up.

 ![spark-autoscale](images/spark-autoscale.png)

+![spark-session](images/spark-session.png)

 When resources are up running, spark session are registered.

-![spark-session](images/spark-session.png)

-Now users can access the SparkUI to monitor their jobs.
-With the easy set up by jupyter proxy, one can access the sparkui by http://<IP-Address>/user/<User-Name>/sparkui
+Now we can access the SparkUI to monitor our jobs.
+With the easy set up by jupyter proxy, one can access the Spark UI by http://<IP-Address>/user/<User-Name>/sparkui

 ![spark-ui](images/spark-ui.png)